 the completion of the study.
 This may be arranged at any time by agreement

 between the sponsoring department of radiology, the Scholar, and ARRS.

 Termination will be made with the understanding that all unexpended funds will

 be returned to the ARRS and that all unpaid balances of the scholarship will be

-Transfer of scholarship: Requests for transfer of scholarships from one institution to another will be considered individually on their merits by the ARRS Research Subcommittee and special members appointed to implement the scholarships.
+Transfer of Scholarship: Requests for transfer of scholarships from one institution to another will be considered individually on their merits by the ARRS Roentgen Fund Board of Trustees.